backstage/backstage/.changeset/new-waves-rule.md

 ---
-'@backstage/core-app-api': patch
+'@backstage/core-app-api': minor
 ---

-- Remove deprecated `@backstage/core-app-api@createApp` which has been replaced by `@backstage/app-defaults#createApp`
+- Removed deprecated definition `createApp` from `@backstage/core-app-api` which has been replaced by `@backstage/app-defaults#createApp`
-- Remove deprecated type `BackstagePluginWithAnyOutput`
+- Removed deprecated type `BackstagePluginWithAnyOutput`
-- Remove deprecated constructors for `GithubAuth`, `OAuth2`, and `SamlAuth` as the `create` method should be used instead
+- Removed deprecated constructors for `GithubAuth`, `OAuth2`, and `SamlAuth` as the `create` method should be used instead